Chevrolet Impala: 2006

-The 2006 Impala was introduced at the 2005 Los Angeles Auto Show in January.
-Like the Buick LaCrosse, the ninth generation Impala used the updated GM W platform.
-The base engine was a 3.5 L (214 cu in) V6 producing 211 hp and 214 lbft of torque at 4,000 rpm.
+The 2006 Impala was introduced at the 2005 Los Angeles Auto Show.
+Like the first generation Buick LaCrosse, the ninth generation Impala used the updated GM W platform.
+The base engine was a 3.5L (214 cu in) V6 producing 211 hp and 214 lbft of torque at 4,000 rpm.
 The new Impala featured new taillights, different from the four-circle style of the previous generation.
-This Impala mostly sold to fleet operators, with private buyers accounting for a quarter of sales.
+The Ninth-generation Impala was mostly sold to fleet operators, with private buyers accounting for a quarter of sales.